backdrop-contrib/entity_plus/README.md

  - The `Entity Metadata Wrapper` module from Drupal 7.
  - Various bits from the `Entity API` module from Drupal 7 which have not (yet) been merged into core.
-Note that his module renames several functions from the `entity_xxx()` format to `entity_plus_xxx()` format to prevent conflict in case some of these functions are eventually merged into core.
+Note that this module renames several functions from the `entity_xxx()` format to `entity_plus_xxx()` format to prevent conflict in case some of these functions are eventually merged into core.